Richard Waites: Background and education

 He conducted his undergraduate and early graduate work in social science and psychology at the University of West Georgia in Carrollton, Georgia.
 The psychology department at the university is believed to be one of only two university psychology departments in the United States that focus on the study of humanistic psychology.

 Professional

-He obtained his law degree (J.D.) from the University of Houston Law Center and afterwards practiced law as a trial attorney for 13 years.
+He obtained his Juris Doctor (J.D.) degree from the University of Houston Law Center and afterwards practiced law as a trial attorney for 13 years.
 During this time, Waites represented hundreds of individuals and corporations in litigation matters, including more than 70 jury trials.
 After a lengthy examination and review process stipulated by the Supreme Court of Texas, he became board certified as a civil trial attorney.
 At about the same time, Waites continued his education in psychology and received his doctorate (Ph.D.) (summa cum laude) in psychology from Walden University in Minneapolis, Minnesota.

 Waites is one of the founders of Advocacy Sciences, Inc. (The Advocates), the largest jury and trial consulting firm in the United States.
 The Advocates has 23 professional trial consultants and offices in 17 major cities throughout the nation.
 He serves as The Advocates' CEO/Chief Trial Psychologist.